meixnerlu/augesty/README.md

 !!!
 This is a fun project for learning purposes !!!

+Im currently refactoring to use postgresql, a better permission system and isolating the logic from the routes.

 This repository bundles:

 1. **`augesty`** – a Rust‑based token server (in `backend/`)